 GeneCards Summary for CTNNB1 Gene

-CTNNB1 (Catenin (Cadherin-Associated Protein), Beta 1, 88kDa) is a Protein Coding gene.
-Diseases associated with CTNNB1 include mental retardation, autosomal dominant 19 and colorectal adenomatous polyposis, autosomal recessive, with pilomatricomas.
-Among its related pathways are Ras signaling pathway and Signaling by GPCR.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and protein kinase binding.
+CTNNB1 (Catenin Beta 1) is a Protein Coding gene.
+Diseases associated with CTNNB1 include colorectal adenomatous polyposis, autosomal recessive, with pilomatricomas and colorectal cancer.
+Among its related pathways are Sertoli-Sertoli Cell Junction Dynamics and Signaling by GPCR.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and binding.
 An important paralog of this gene is JUP.

 UniProtKB/Swiss-Prot for CTNNB1 Gene